cPathz/AnvilCraft-Panel/README.md

 *   **CSP:** Strict Content Security Policy applied.
 *   **Permissions:** Minimal capability set (ACL) configured in `default.json`.
 *   **Isolation:** Instances run in isolated processes.

-## 💡 Note from the Author

-> **Disclaimer:** This project was developed with the assistance of **Google Antigravity** code editor and **Google Gemini** for code generation.
-I mention this upfront for those who may have reservations about AI-assisted development.

-This is a personal project born from the need to move away from using `.bat` files to start my Minecraft servers on Windows.
-My goal was to have all instances centralized and managed in a single, unified interface.
-Identifying a gap in existing solutions for my specific needs, I decided to build it myself.
-As a **Computer Engineer** (though not a professional programmer), I leveraged AI tools to bring this software to life.

-I am completely open to feedback regarding **design, security, code structure, or functionality**.
-If you find this tool useful for your own personal use, please feel free to use it!

 ## 🤝 Contributing